-Tim’s parents were tireless community leaders.
 Growing up, Tim and his brothers learned that service to others, particularly the disadvantaged and the disenfranchised, was both gratifying and necessary to the success of democracy in America.
-Through the years, Tim has served in leadership positions on the board of directors of low income and disabled housing projects in Billings, two Montana symphony orchestras (Billings and Helena), a faith-based private K-12 school, the Carroll College Saints Athletic Association, and the Florence Crittenton Home, among other charitable and faith-based organizations.
+Through the years, Tim has served in leadership positions on the board of directors of low-income and disabled housing projects in Billings, two Montana symphony orchestras (Billings and Helena), a faith-based private K-12 school, the Carroll College Saints Athletic Association, and the Florence Crittenton Home, among other charitable and faith-based organizations.
+Tim was also appointed by Governor Marc Racicot to serve on the board of directors of the Montana Historical Society, and by Governor Judy Martz to serve on the Montana State Banking Board.
 As a member of the Board of Delegates of the University of Montana Alumni Association, Tim strives to improve the quality of Montana’s secondary education institutions.
-Tim also donates his time, money, and travel expenses to college athletic programs throughout the Northwest as a nationally-certified track and field official, and coaches track & field at Carroll College in Helena.
+Tim also donates his time, money, and travel expenses to college athletic programs throughout the Northwest as a nationally-certified track and field official, and coaches track & field at Helena’s Carroll College.
 Tim is dedicated to improving the lives of young people throughout Montana by investing his time, talent, and energy in many youth programs.
-Tim was also appointed by Governor Marc Racicot to serve on the board of directors of the Montana Historical Society, and by Governor Judy Martz to serve on the Montana State Banking Board.

-Tim’s brothers are Dr. Richard A. Fox, Jr. a retired University of South Dakota professor, Mike Fox, a retired National Park Service employee, Steve Fox, a retired Montana public high school teacher, and Dennis Fox who manages the family business in the Hardin area.
+Tim’s brothers are Dr. Richard A. Fox, Jr., a retired University of South Dakota professor; Mike Fox, a retired National Park Service employee; Steve Fox, a retired Montana public high school teacher; and Dennis Fox, who manages the family business in the Hardin area.
 Tim is an adopted member of Montana’s Apsaalooke Nation (Crow Tribe), and his Apsaalooke name is Akchiwakii Xalusshish (Spiritual Runner).
-He and his wife Karen have four children and five grandchildren.
+He and his wife, Karen, have four children and five grandchildren.